newrelic/gatsby-theme-newrelic/packages/gatsby-theme-newrelic/README.md

 const styles = `
 .button {
+  display: inline-flex;
+  align-items: center;
+  justify-content: center;
+  padding: 0.5rem 1rem;
+  font-size: 0.875rem;
   background: none;
+  cursor: pointer;
 }
 `;

 // This component will be used in place of the default `Preview` component in
 // the `CodeBlock`.
 Here we are using the shadow DOM to provide style isolation
-// for the `button` class defined in the CSS above. const CustomPreview = ({ className }) => (
+// for the `button` class defined by the CSS in the `styles` variable above. const CustomPreview = ({ className }) => (
   <root.div>
     <style type="text/css">{styles}</style>